ThrillStays

 The stretch of Atlantic coastline from Lisbon to Agadir is, by any reasonable measure, the best surf road trip in the world.
 In 2,500 kilometers of driving, you pass through three countries (Portugal, Spain, and Morocco), cross two continents, and surf waves that range from mellow beach breaks perfect for beginners to thundering reef slabs that will test the best surfers alive.
 The water temperature shifts from cold to warm, the culture shifts from European to African, the cost of living drops dramatically, and the quality of the waves only gets better.

 I drove this route in a rented Renault Kangoo in October 2024, spending five weeks between Ericeira and Taghazout with stops everywhere that caught my eye.
 I surfed 38 of those 35 days (yes, some days I surfed twice), ate $3 tagines and $15 seafood platters, slept in campervans and riads and one memorable night on a beach in southern Morocco because I could not be bothered to drive another kilometer.
-It was the best trip of my life, and this guide is everything I learned.
+It was the best trip of my life, and this guide is everything I learned — updated for 2026 conditions and pricing.

 The Route Overview